Police official on leave amid probe over Ronald Greene death

 Associated Press

-NEW ORLEANS (AP) — Under increasing pressure from state lawmakers, the head of Louisiana State Police placed his second-in-command on leave Friday while an investigation continues into the wiping of cellphone data during an investigation into Black motorist Ronald Greene’s 2019 death after a violent arrest by state troopers.
+NEW ORLEANS (AP) — Under increasing pressure from lawmakers, the head of the Louisiana State Police put his second-in-command on leave Friday while he faces an internal probe into the erasing of his cellphone data amid the investigation into the deadly 2019 arrest of Black motorist Ronald Greene.

 Superintendent Col. Lamar Davis released a statement saying he placed Lt.
 Col. Doug Cain on paid administrative leave “to eliminate any questions into the integrity of the investigation.”